A deeper look into the ancient ‘science’ of construction

 Vastu Shastra is a rule book, and it must be followed as is.

-Vastu Shastra was originally intended as guidelines for people who built their homes themselves / with the help of their community.
+Vastu Shastra was originally intended as a guideline for people who built their homes themselves / with the help of their community.
 There are no ‘strict’ rules in Vastu Shastra that must be followed like a commandment.

 Vastu Shastra is against Rationality